Ostorlab/KB/MOBILE_CLIENT/COMMON/_HIGH/INSECURE_VIRUSTOTAL_SCAN/description.md

-Malware analysis by multiple Antiviruses using VirusTotal MD5 hash based search.
+Performing malware analysis through multiple antivirus scans using VirusTotal's MD5 hash-based search.

-An insecure VirusTotal scan indicates the potential presence of harmful elements such as viruses, malware, and malicious content, this opens up the door to cyberattacks.
+An insecure VirusTotal scan reveals the possible existence of harmful elements like viruses, malware, and malicious content, creating vulnerabilities for potential cyberattacks.

-Moreover, associating with flagged entities can result in reputational damage, low search engine rankings and regulatory compliance issues.
+Additionally, being associated with flagged entities can lead to reputational damage, lower search engine rankings, and pose regulatory compliance issues.